CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 As a result of our year-to-date operating performance coupled with updated foreign exchange assumptions has led us to raise our 2017 guidance for Industrial Activities' net sales to $25 billion to $25.5 billion and adjusted diluted EPS to between $0.44 to $0.46 a share, while slightly increasing the net industrial debt guidance to $1.5 billion to $1.7 billion as a result of the strengthening euro to the U.S. dollar and the translation impact on outstanding loan balances.

 Finally, before we move on to the balance of the presentation, we had another strong quarter in terms of product awards and related accomplishments.
-At the Farm Progress Show, we unveiled our New Holland methane concept tractor and launched the new Daily Blue Power family with new sustainable range for a limited delivery in urban areas.
+At the Farm Progress Show, we unveiled our New Holland methane concept tractor and launched the new Daily Blue Power family with new sustainable range for limited delivery in urban areas.

 Additionally, our Benson, Minnesota plant achieved the bronze designation in world-class manufacturing.
 And once again, for the seventh consecutive year, we achieved the title of industry leader in the Dow Jones Sustainability Index.

-I will hand it over to Max for the financial interview and I'll come back with further segment results.
+I will hand it over to Max for the financial interview, and I'll come back with further segment results.
 Max?

 Massimiliano Chiara - CNH Industrial NV